Winning An Award: Your Complete Guide To A Successful Entry

 Tips for Writing Award Submissions

-How long should an award entry be?
+Tip 1: How long should an award entry be?

-How do you start writing award nominations?
+Tip 2: How do you start writing award nominations?

-It’s time to get out the question criteria information you gathered early.
-Check this carefully and make sure you know exactly what they’re looking for.
-Once you’ve done that, it’s time for a brain dump by jotting down lots of notes (more than you’ll need for the entry) on everything you know about the project.
-Next, head online and research some of the basic information – this will help build your story.
-Finally, make a note of any information that is missing from the criteria.
+Get the question criteria information you gathered early and check this carefully.
+You want to make sure you know exactly what they’re looking for.
+Now it’s time for a brain dump by jotting down lots of notes (more than you’ll need for the entry) on everything you know about the project.

-Tip 3:
+Tip 3: Start Strong

-Always start writing award entries with a strong opening paragraph that explains very quickly to the judges about your project.
-Make sure to cover who, what, where, when, why, and how for the project or campaign but avoid going into too much detail – you’ll expand on this later in the award submission.
-For instance, a little bit of history about the project can also be useful.
-For example, when writing about renovation work for construction awards give some background to the property such as when it was originally built and why it’s being repaired.
+Always start with a strong opening paragraph which explains very quickly to the panel of experienced judges about your project.
+Give a who, what, where, when, why and how for the project or campaign but avoid going into too much detail – you’ll expand on this later in the award submission.

-Fill in the remaining questions
+Tip 4: Fill in the remaining questions

-This entry is you, telling your story, so be sure your enthusiasm shines through.
-Remember, these judges may have to sift through 1000s of different award entries.
-If you don’t grab their attention immediately and keep them engaged throughout it’s going to be tough to get your entry into the shortlist category.
+If you don’t grab them and then keep them engaged throughout it’s going to be tough to get your entry into the shortlist category.
 As you’re working through the entry form, remember to keep checking back.
-It’s a good idea to check that you haven’t repeated information and you’re sticking to the question requirements.
+It’s good to check that you haven’t repeated information and you’re sticking to the question requirements.

-Detailed Information
+Tip 5: Detailed Information

 One of the hardest things to do, especially when you work within your industry, is to include ALL the details.
-However, the more information you provide, the stronger your chances.
+The more information you provide, the stronger your chances of success.
 For example, if you’re a roofing contractor entering a roofing award, you know your job inside and out and would probably be tempted to say that you installed the insulation, laid the membrane and then completed the job.
-Instead, write down every detail.
-How did you affix the insulation?
-Did you use the insulation to create falls?
-How did you bond the membrane, and how did you finish on parapets, etc?
-By breaking down these specifics, you’ll strengthen your submission.

-Provide strong supporting information
+Tip 6: Provide strong supporting information

 Common Award Submission Mistakes to Avoid